mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The protocol aims to be compatible with federated environments.
-While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations should be able to interoperate and to form federated systems.
+While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate and to form federated systems.

 ### Compatibility with future versions of MLS

 It is important the multiple versions of MLS be able to coexist in the future.
-Thus, MLS must offer a version negotiation mechanism; this mechanism must prevent version downgrade attacks where an attacker would actively rewrite messages messages with a lower protocol version than the ones originally offered by the endpoints.
-When multiple versions of MLS are available, the negotiation protocol must guarantee that the version agreed upon will be the highest version supported in common by the group.
+Thus, MLS offers a version negotiation mechanism; this mechanism prevents version downgrade attacks where an attacker would actively rewrite messages messages with a lower protocol version than the ones originally offered by the endpoints.
+When multiple versions of MLS are available, the negotiation protocol guarantees that the version agreed upon will be the highest version supported in common by the group.

 ## Security Requirements